Outlecture

 3. How To Take This Course and How To Get Help

-4. Downloading the Source Code and PDFs
+4. Downloading the Source Code, PDFs and Course Links

 5. Java Development Environment Checkpoint